dask/dask-kubernetes/doc/source/operator.rst

 ---------------------------------

 Along with a set of kubernetes manifests, the operator has a basic Helm chart which can be used to manage the installation of the operator.
-The chart is published in the ``dask/helm-charts`` repository, and can be installed via:
+The chart is published in the `Dask Helm repo <https://helm.dask.org>`_ repository, and can be installed via:

 .. code-block:: console

     $ helm repo add dask https://helm.dask.org
     $ helm repo update
-    $ helm install --version 2022.5.0 myrelease dask/dask-kubernetes-operator
+    $ helm install myrelease dask/dask-kubernetes-operator

 This will install the custom resource definitions, service account, roles, and the operator deployment.